-Whichever type of wallpaper you ultimately decide to go with, just keep in mind that the patterns you choose also adds to the sense of a texture in a room, even if the wallpaper is flat.
-After all, texture doesn’t have to be felt to be sensed.
+Whichever type of wallpaper you ultimately decide to go with, just keep in mind that the patterns you choose also add to the sense of texture in a room, even if the wallpaper is flat.
+After all, the texture doesn’t have to be felt to be sensed.
 Alternatively, you can also create a textural illusion with a paint finish of a textured pattern.

 Additionally, you can also try layering various materials to up your texture game.
 That being said, make sure to avoid overloading a space with too many similar textures.
 It might backfire on you and end up cluttering your room instead.
 Too many overflowing sensations would only confuse the brain.
 Instead, start small with a handful of different textures and work your way from there.
 Remember to pit contrasting textures against each other — hard against soft, coarse against fine, smooth against rough — so that the textures really jump out at you.

 Now that we’ve discussed how to best add texture to your walls, we definitely have to give the same attention to our floors as well.
 How can we forget?